martexcoin/martexcoinjs-lib/README.md

-# PeercoinJS (bitcoinjs-lib)
+# MartexcoinJS (bitcoinjs-lib)

-The pure JavaScript Peercoin library for node.js and browsers.
+The pure JavaScript Martexcoin library for node.js and browsers.
 Used by over a million wallet users and the backbone for almost all Bitcoin web wallets in production today.